All the species described should be reliably hardy in this part of the country, unless otherwise indicated. Plants...More

 A charming little evergreen or semi-evergreen sub-shrub from the Cape province of South Africa with airy lobed foliage and from mid-summer to autumn, lots of little flowers like a miniature hibiscus in pink with magenta centres.
 Give it a sunny sheltered spot.
 Any well drained soil.
 To about 3 feet or a little more.
 2 litre pot.

-COMING SOON.
 Now most people (and butterflies) like buddleia, but it can get a bit too big for the average garden.
 Problem solved – this cheerful little chap only gets to around 18 inches, comes into flower earlier than traditional varieties and keeps going.
 Nice shade of magenta as billed.
 Really good in a pot.
 Sun or semi-shade.
 18 in.
-Any well drained...
+Any well drained soil.

+SORRY, SOLD OUT FOR THE SEASON.
 Now most people (and butterflies) like buddleia, but it can get a bit too big for the average garden.
 Problem solved – this cheerful little chap only gets to around 18 inches, comes into flower earlier than traditional varieties and keeps going.
 Really good in a pot.
 Sun or semi-shade.
 18 in.
 Any well drained soil.
-2 litre pot.
+2 litre...

 A twist on the common Buddleia Davidii, being a cross between that and B. Globosa.
 The result is a shrub with spectacular flowering spikes made up of rounded clusters in a glorious shade of yellow from summer into autumn.
 Scented and loved by butterflies.
 Full sun.
 Most soils.
 To 12 feet.
 2 litre pot.